-Jesus stayed in the tomb three days and three nights.
+Matthew 28:1.
+Jesus stayed in the tomb three days and three nights starting from 14th Nisan.

-Passover was one of three sets of festivals that God ordained that the Israelites were to keep yearly.
-The others were Feast of Weeks or Shavuot or Pentecost and the set around Feast of Trumpets and Day of Atonement.
+Passover, which included Unleavened Bread and First Fruits, was one of three sets of festivals that God ordained for the Israelites to keep yearly.
+The others were Feast of Weeks or Shavuot, or Pentecost, and the set around Feast of Trumpets and Day of Atonement.

-Jesus had said like Jonah the Son of Man would be three days and three nights in the earth.
+Jesus had said that, like Jonah, the Son of Man would be three days and three nights in the earth.

-How ever you want to treat “three days and three nights”.
-The real issue is that Jesus died and rose again and lives on the right hand of God to intercede for us.
+However you want to treat “three days and three nights”, the real issue is that Jesus died and rose again and lives on at the right hand of God to intercede for us.

 3 Days and 3 Nights